Rassa-Gvm/MAXHiC/README.md

 **b2_selfless_read_sum**
 The total number of reads recorded for bin2 aparted from its self-interaction.

-## Questions about MAXHiC
+## Questions about MaxHiC

-Please feel free to ask your questions about MAXHiC in its [Google Groups forum](https://groups.google.com/forum/#!forum/maxhic).
-You can also post in the forum by sending an email to maxhic@googlegroups.com.
+Please feel free to ask your questions about MaxHiC in its [Google Groups forum](https://groups.google.com/forum/#!forum/MaxHiC).
+You can also post in the forum by sending an email to MaxHiC@googlegroups.com.

 ## Reporting Issues

-If you faced with any problems in using MAXHiC (exceptions, bugs, crashes) you can report it in the [issues section of Github](https://github.com/Rassa-Gvm/MAXHiC/issues).
+If you faced with any problems in using MaxHiC (exceptions, bugs, crashes) you can report it in the [issues section of Github](https://github.com/Rassa-Gvm/MaxHiC/issues).

-## Citing MAXHiC
+## Citing MaxHiC

 ## License